If Your Vagina Itches, This Might Be Why

 Gonorrhea Or Chlamydia

-Midcalf names chlamydia and gonorrhea as two common STIs that include itching as a possible symptoms.
-Other symptoms for both chlamydia and gonorrhea include abnormal discharge and a burning feeling while peeing, and gonorrhea may also lead to spotting between periods.
+Midcalf names chlamydia and gonorrhoea as two common STIs that include itching as a possible symptoms.
+Other symptoms for both chlamydia and gonorrhoea include abnormal discharge and a burning feeling while peeing, and gonorrhoea may also lead to spotting between periods.

 Other STIs